visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 Here is a [recorded video guide](https://assets.bookeeping.ai/help/quickbooks-import-help-1.mp4)

 ## Add more businesses or clients
+Here is how you can add businesses or clients
 - Click on Settings
 - Click on "Add Business"
 - Follow the prompts until you complete the business addition